ouguangjun/legkilo-dataset/README.md

 rosbag play corridor.bag
 ```

-If you want to run this program on your robot, you can call the SDK to publish highstate data:
+If you want to run this program on your robot, you can call this file to publish highstate data and IMU data:
 ```
 roslaunch kalman_go1 pub_highstate.launch
 ```